Do I Need an Export Permit?

 Researchers intending to export, supply, publish or broker goods, technology or software that may be on the DSGL must consult with the Ethics Officer or Manager, Research Ethics and Integrity.
 If you believe that there is a possibility that you may require a permit, or you are unsure if one is required, please contact us.

-All applications must be approved and submitted by the Research Services Office.
+All applications must be approved and submitted by Research Development and Support.

 I Have an Export Permit, What Next?